jdmar3-comp426/a99-finale/README.md

 ## Demo Video

-Check out our demo video for an introduction to the app [here](https://youtu.be/bXRnZXAXwzc).
+Check out our [demo video](https://youtu.be/bXRnZXAXwzc) for an introduction to the app!

 ## Installation Requirements/Instructions